joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Advanced Recurrence Feature:
 Phase 1 (MVP) is complete.
 Basic daily, weekly, monthly, and yearly recurrence is functional.
 Phase 2 (Advanced Options) is complete.
 The feature now supports custom intervals (e.g., every 2 weeks) and selecting specific days for weekly recurrence.
+Phase 3 (End Conditions) is complete.
+The feature now supports setting an end date for a recurring series.
 4. Work Completed (Specific to Current Major Task):
 Date: 2025-06-02
 Created admin.html and foundational Admin Panel JavaScript files.
 Enhanced loggingService.js to send ERROR and CRITICAL logs to Firestore.
-Modified featureFlagService.js to prioritize loading flags from Firestore.
 Implemented functional Admin login and display of Feature Flags and Error Logs.
 Date: 2025-06-03 (Previous Session)
 Resolved multiple bugs related to UI rendering and feature flag interpretation in the main service.
-Date: 2025-06-03 (Rebranding Start)
-Updated AI_PROJECT_LOG.md to reflect the project's rebranding from a "Todo App" to the "LockieMedia Personal and Business Management Service".
+Updated AI_PROJECT_LOG.md to reflect the project's rebranding.
 Date: 2025-06-07 (Previous Session)
 Implemented "Avg.
 Load Time" and "API Errors (1hr)" widgets in the Admin Panel.
 Date: 2025-06-08 (Current Session)
-Implemented Phase 1 of Advanced Recurrence:
-Enabled the feature flag.
-Added a basic "Repeats" dropdown to the Add/Edit task modals.
-Implemented the core logic in taskService.js to handle simple daily, weekly, monthly, and yearly recurrences by renewing the task upon completion.
+Implemented Phase 1 of Advanced Recurrence: Enabled the feature flag, added a basic "Repeats" dropdown to the modals, and implemented the core logic for simple daily, weekly, monthly, and yearly recurrences.
-Implemented Phase 2 of Advanced Recurrence:
-Enhanced the Add/Edit modals in todo.html with new UI elements for setting a recurrence interval (e.g., "Every 2 weeks") and for selecting specific days for weekly recurrence.
+Implemented Phase 2 of Advanced Recurrence: Enhanced the modals with UI for setting custom intervals and specific days for weekly recurrence.
+Added the corresponding logic to feature_advanced_recurrence.js, formEventHandlers.js, modal_interactions.js, main.js, and taskService.js to handle the dynamic UI and more complex date calculations.
-Created feature_advanced_recurrence.js to manage the dynamic UI logic, showing/hiding the new options based on the user's selection.
-Updated main.js to initialize this new feature module.
-Updated formEventHandlers.js to read the new interval and day-of-week values from the form.
-Updated modal_interactions.js to correctly populate and reset these advanced controls when opening the modals.
-Significantly enhanced the date calculation logic in taskService.js to correctly determine the next due date based on custom intervals and specific days of the week.
+Implemented Phase 3 of Advanced Recurrence: Added an "Until" date input to the recurrence UI in todo.html.
+Updated formEventHandlers.js to capture the end date.
+Updated modal_interactions.js to manage the input's state.
+Finally, updated taskService.js to check the endDate and stop renewing the task after the specified date has passed.
 5. Current Focus / Next Steps (Specific to Current Major Task):
-Current Sub-Task: Phase 2 of the advancedRecurrence feature is complete.
+Current Sub-Task: The advancedRecurrence feature is now functionally complete through Phase 3.
-Immediate Next Action: Begin Phase 3 of Advanced Recurrence.
-Goal: Allow users to set an end condition for a recurring task.
-UI Changes:
-In todo.html, add controls for "Ends":
-A radio button or dropdown for "Never" (default).
-An option for "On date," which reveals a date input field.
-(Optional) An option for "After," which reveals a number input for [X] occurrences.
-Logic Changes:
-In taskService.js, when a recurring task is completed, before generating the next occurrence, check if an end condition has been met.
-If the new calculated due date is after the specified endDate, or if the occurrence count has been reached, the task should be permanently completed instead of renewing.
+Immediate Next Action: Discuss the next development focus with the user.
+Possible next steps include:
+Testing & Refinement: Thoroughly test the new recurrence feature with various edge cases (e.g., leap years, short months, different weekly combinations).
+Enable Another Feature: Begin implementing another one of the planned features from the features.json file, such as: projectFeature subTasksFeature kanbanBoardFeature taskTimerSystem
+UI/UX Polish:
+Add a "recurring" icon to tasks in the main list view (renderTaskListView.js) to make them easily identifiable.
+Consider the UX for editing a single instance vs. the entire series (for a future iteration).
 Specific questions for AI (if any):
-None at this moment.
+What would you like to work on next?
 Blockers (if any):
-None at this moment.
+None.
 6. Known Issues / Bugs (Related to current work or recently discovered):
 Potential Setup Step: The queries for performance metrics and error counts in the admin panel rely on a composite index in Firestore.
 The first time the admin panel is loaded, an error message may appear in the browser console with a link to create the necessary index in the Firebase Console.
 This is expected behavior.
 Minor Warning (Understood/Expected): [ProjectsFeature] Cannot populate project filter list.
 Dependencies missing. - This occurs because the projectFeature is currently disabled in features.json.